What are uterine polyps?

 Uterine polyps are growths that occur in the endometrium, the inner lining of the uterus (the organ in which a fetus grows).
 For that reason, they are sometimes called endometrial polyps.

 Uterine polyps are formed by the overgrowth of endometrial tissue.
 They are attached to the endometrium by a thin stalk or a broad base and extend inward into the uterus.
 The polyps may be round or oval, and range in size from a few millimeters (the size of a sesame seed) to a few centimeters (the size of a golf ball), or larger.
 There may be one or several polyps present.
-Uterine polyps are usually benign (noncancerous), but they may cause problems with menstruation (periods) or fertility (the ability to have children).
+Uterine polyps are usually benign (noncancerous), but they may cause problems with periods (menstruation) or the ability to have children (fertility).

 Who is affected by uterine polyps?